 1. What is the CROS portal?

 The CROS Portal is a content management system based on Drupal and stands for "Portal on Collaboration in Research and Methodology for Official Statistics".
 The CROS Portal is dedicated to the collaboration between researchers and Official Statisticians in Europe and beyond.
 It provides a working space and tools for dissemination and information exchange for statistical projects and methodological topics.
-Services provided include hosting of statistical communities, repositories of useful documents, research results, project deliverables, CVs of experts in statistical relevant areas, and discussion fora on different topics like the future research needs in Official Statistics.
+Services provided include hosting of statistical communities, repositories of useful documents, research results, project deliverables and discussion fora on different topics like the future research needs in Official Statistics.

-There are mainly three different working spaces where hosting content on CROS-Portal.
+There are mainly three different ways to acces the working spaces where are hosted the contents on CROS-Portal.

 2.1.
-New block giving direct access to projects, communities and documents
+Home page section giving direct access to projects, communities and documents via terminologies

-There are four kinds of users of the CROS Portal:
+There are several kinds of users of the CROS Portal:

 Anonymous user: who does not have a CROS Portal account.
 The user can see all public information but can’t write any comment on public pages.

 Portal member: who has a CROS Portal account.
 This user can see all public information and write comments on public pages.
-He can modify his profile, update his CV, subscribe to newsletter(s)
+He can modify his profile, subscribe to newsletter(s)

 Group administrator: who is CROS leader of a community (e.g. an ESSnet project leader).
 This user manages the memberships of his (her) community.
 (S)he has privileged edit rights on contents e.g. put private pages in the public domain, create forum topics, news, events, newsletter, webfrom and FAQ.